 Increased humidity in greenhouses makes suitable soil necessary.
 A water retentive, well-draining growing medium that doesn’t harbour pests or diseases, like coco coir, is the best way to give greenhouse plants a healthy start.

 Mix organic matter or use a nutrient pre-mix to provide plants with everything necessary for healthy growth.
 Coco peat retains nutrients and moisture better than ordinary soil, making it an ideal substrate.

 At Coco & Coir, our product range is manufactured to the highest standards, giving your plants and the environment the best chance.
-Check out the complete collection of eco-friendly and productive soil alternatives on offer in our online store.
+Check out our complete collection of eco-friendly coco coir compost and productive soil alternatives on offer in our online store.